 Security Deposits in Georgia

-- Abandonment of the premises
+- Abandonment of property

-- Nonpayment of allotted utilities
+- Nonpayment of utilities

 - Unpaid pet fees